 Scary-oke Community Guidelines

-Thank you for your interest in attending Squeaky Wheel’s Scary-oke fundraiser!
+Thank you for attending Squeaky Wheel’s Scary-oke fundraiser!

 Halloween is one of our favorite times of the year.
 It is a chance for us to come together and express ourselves by dressing up as a different character for one night.
 That is why it is important for us to ensure our party provides a safe outlet for creativity and self-expression of our community.
 Please review the following guidelines we’ve put together for Scary-oke!